1.8 lakh old vehicles face SC ban

 Available data suggests 1,29,825 old vehicles, including both petrol and diesel-run, are currently plying in Ghaziabad alone, while there are 51,745 such vehicles in Gautam Budh Nagar.

-The National Green Tribunal (NGT) had prohibited diesel vehicles older than 10 years and petrol vehicles older than 15 years from plying in Delhi-NCR in April 2015, and then again in July 2016.
-That such a whopping number of old vehicles are still found on roads underlines the failure of the authorities in implementing the green tribunal’s earlier orders in letter and spirit.
+The National Green Tribunal (NGT) prohibited diesel vehicles older than 10 years and petrol vehicles older than 15 years from plying in Delhi-NCR in April 2015, and then again in July 2016.
+That such a whopping number of old vehicles are still found on roads underlines the failure of the authorities to implement the Green Tribunal’s earlier orders in letter and spirit.

-Gautam Budh Nagar ARTO (administration) Arunendra Pandey said the enforcement section was given the task to impound vehicles violating the NGT orders.
-Till date, only 2,000 such vehicles had been impounded by the authorities in Gautam Budh Nagar.
+Gautam Budh Nagar ARTO (administration) Arunendra Pandey said the enforcement section was given the task of impounding vehicles violating the NGT orders.
+To date, only 2,000 such vehicles have been impounded by the authorities in Gautam Budh Nagar.

 Source: https://goo.gl/AD4oUM